ayushns01/kc-certification-platform/README.md

 > Gas note: Amoy RPC fee suggestions spike to 200+ gwei tips while
 > validators accept ~30 gwei — `AMOY_GAS_PRICE_GWEI=30` caps writes so a
 > single faucet grant covers deploy + mints (see `.env.example`).

+## Design Decisions

+**Sheets as command bus, not state store.** The `Action` column is write-once by the admin and consumed (cleared) by the worker before any side-effect fires. `Status` is write-back only — the worker never reads it to make decisions.
+This separates intent from observed state, making the sync loop idempotent and crash-safe: a restart re-reads only unconsumed commands.

+**Chain is source of truth, not the database.** On startup, the backend replays all `CertificateMinted` events from the contract and heals any write-backs lost to a crash.
+A certificate that exists on-chain will always be reconciled into the local store — the database is a projection, not the record of truth.

+**Double-mint guard lives on-chain.** `mintedFor(bytes32 recordId)` in the contract maps `keccak256(certId)` → tokenId and reverts on collision.
+This means even if the backend crashes mid-write and retries, the EVM prevents a second token from being issued — the guard cannot be bypassed by a race condition or a bug in the service layer.

+**Sequential tx queue over parallelism.** A single promise queue serialises all write transactions through the one deployer key.
+Concurrent approvals are safe because each tx waits for the previous receipt before submitting — no nonce speculation, no dropped transactions under load.

+**State machine enforced at the service boundary.** Every workflow transition is validated before execution; illegal transitions (approve before payment, double-evaluate) return `409` with the current state in the body.
+There are no silent no-ops.

 ## Future Work (deliberately out of scope)